 This story of Esperanza, a chain of vignettes, a lengthy poem that sings a familiar song, tells a universal, timeless story.
 This seemingly simple, but sophisticated little book captivates those from middle school to college.
 Innocence challenged in the twelfth year of Esperanza’s life, heavy topics, including sexual assault, keep this book banned in some locales.

-Sandra deliberately wrote this book to be accessible to as many readers as possible.
-She imbued it with a fluidity that makes it hard to put down, one story swinging into the next and the next until Esperanza is your best friend: she is you.
+Cisneros deliberately wrote this book to be accessible to as many readers as possible.
+She imbued it with a fluidity that makes it hard to put down, one story swaying into the next and the next until Esperanza is your best friend: she is you.

-In the introduction to the 25th Anniversary Edition of House, speaking of herself in the third person, Sandra says,
+In the introduction to the 25th Anniversary Edition of House, speaking of herself in the third person, Cisneros says,

 “It’s true, she wants the writers she admires to respect her work, but she also wants people who don’t usually read books to enjoy these stories too.
 She doesn’t want to write a book that a reader won’t understand and would feel ashamed for not understanding…She thinks stories are about beauty.
 Beauty that is there to be admired by anyone, like a herd of clouds grazing overhead.
 She thinks that people who are busy working for a living deserve beautiful little stories, because they don’t have much time and are often tired.
 She has in mind a book that can be opened at any page and will still make sense to the reader who doesn’t know what came before or what comes after” (xvii.)